GaukharSH/mlenkf/README.md

 ## Installation

 1. Install [Julia 1.2](https://julialang.org/downloads/) following the installation steps on its website.
-2. Download and save [mlenkf.jl](https://github.com/GaukharSH/mlenkf/mlenkf.jl) in your desired location.
+2. Download and save [mlenkf.jl](https://github.com/GaukharSH/mlenkf) in your desired location.
 3. Open a terminal and `cd` to the location of `mlenkf.jl`.
 4. In the command line type

     **julia>** `include("mlenkf.jl")`

-    It might need certain packages to install, then you have to run
+    If it needs certain packages to install, then you have to run

     **julia>** `Pkg.add("TheRequestedPkgName")`